ecetsn/Implementing-Signal-Protocol/README.md

 ## Getting Started

-Follow these instructions to set up the Secure Chat System on your local machine.
+Follow these instructions to set up the Signal Protocol on your local machine.

 ### Prerequisites